aircrack-ng/mdk4/README.md

 # ATTACK MODE

-ATTACK MODE b: Beacon Flooding
+<br>ATTACK MODE b: Beacon Flooding
 		Sends beacon frames to show fake APs at clients.
 		This can sometimes crash network scanners and even drivers!
-ATTACK MODE a: Authentication Denial-Of-Service
+<br>ATTACK MODE a: Authentication Denial-Of-Service
 		Sends authentication frames to all APs found in range.
 		Too many clients can freeze or reset several APs.
-ATTACK MODE p: SSID Probing and Bruteforcing
+<br>ATTACK MODE p: SSID Probing and Bruteforcing
 		Probes APs and checks for answer, useful for checking if SSID has been correctly decloaked and if AP is in your sending range.
 		Bruteforcing of hidden SSIDs with or without a wordlist is also available.
-ATTACK MODE d: Deauthentication and Disassociation Sends deauthentication and disassociation packets to stations based on data traffic to disconnect all clients from an AP.
+<br>ATTACK MODE d: Deauthentication and Disassociation
+		Sends deauthentication and disassociation packets to stations based on data traffic to disconnect all clients from an AP.
-ATTACK MODE m: Michael Countermeasures Exploitation Sends random packets or re-injects duplicates on another QoS queue to provoke Michael Countermeasures on TKIP APs.
+<br>ATTACK MODE m: Michael Countermeasures Exploitation
+		Sends random packets or re-injects duplicates on another QoS queue to provoke Michael Countermeasures on TKIP APs.
 		AP will then shutdown for a whole minute, making this an effective DoS.
-ATTACK MODE e: EAPOL Start and Logoff Packet Injection Floods an AP with EAPOL Start frames to keep it busy with fake sessions and thus disables it to handle any legitimate clients.
+<br>ATTACK MODE e: EAPOL Start and Logoff Packet Injection
+		Floods an AP with EAPOL Start frames to keep it busy with fake sessions and thus disables it to handle any legitimate clients.
 		Or logs off clients by injecting fake EAPOL Logoff messages.
-ATTACK MODE s: Attacks for IEEE 802.11s mesh networks Various attacks on link management and routing in mesh networks.
+<br>ATTACK MODE s: Attacks for IEEE 802.11s mesh networks
+		Various attacks on link management and routing in mesh networks.
 		Flood neighbors and routes, create black holes and divert traffic!
-ATTACK MODE w: WIDS Confusion
+<br>ATTACK MODE w: WIDS Confusion
 		Confuse/Abuse Intrusion Detection and Prevention Systems by cross-connecting clients to multiple WDS nodes or fake rogue APs.
-ATTACK MODE f: Packet Fuzzer
+<br>ATTACK MODE f: Packet Fuzzer
 		A simple packet fuzzer with multiple packet sources and a nice set of modifiers.
 Be careful!

 # Usage